-Thank you for your interest in the A3 and A45 Studies!
+Thank you for your interest in the AHEAD 3-45 Study!

-The A3 and A45 Studies are clinical trials aimed at preventing memory loss due to Alzheimer's disease, designed and conducted by the Alzheimer's Clinical Trials Consortium (ACTC) in collaboration with Eisai.
-Funding is through a public-private partnership with National Institute on Aging/NIH, Eisai, and several philanthropic organizations.
+AHEAD 3-45 is a global multicenter clinical trial aimed at preventing memory loss due to Alzheimer's disease, designed and conducted by the Alzheimer's Clinical Trials Consortium (ACTC) in collaboration with Eisai.
+Funding is through a public-private partnership with National Institute on Aging (NIH), Eisai, and several philanthropic organizations.

 The A3 Study aims to get closer to primary prevention of AD, through preventing amyloid build-up in the brain.
 The study targets cognitively normal individuals who are currently below the threshold for amyloid elevation on amyloid PET but are at high risk for further Aβ accumulation.
-The A3 study will be a global, multicenter, double-blind, randomized trial to compare the effects of low dose BAN-2401 vs. placebo, to test whether an anti-amyloid beta antibody targeted at protofibrils can slow brain amyloid accumulation at this very early stage of disease.
-The A3 Study will also measure accumulation of tangle pathology using tau PET and exploratory cognitive outcomes.
+The A3 Study is a global, multicenter, double-blind, randomized trial to compare the effects of low dose BAN-2401 vs. placebo, to test whether an anti-amyloid beta antibody targeted at protofibrils can slow brain amyloid accumulation at this very early stage of disease.
+The A3 Study also measures accumulation of tangle pathology using tau PET and exploratory cognitive outcomes.

-The A45 study will target the preclinical (pre-symptomatic) stage of AD.
+The A45 Study targets the preclinical (pre-symptomatic) stage of AD.
 The study will enroll clinically normal participants (little to no cognitive impairment) who have elevated levels of amyloid in brain and are at high risk for progression to mild cognitive impairment and AD dementia.
-The A45 study will be a global, multicenter, double-blinded, placebo-controlled, randomized trial of a treatment regimen consisting of an anti-amyloid beta antibody targeted at protofibrils to prevent cognitive decline and delay biomarkers of pathological progression versus placebo.
+The A45 Study is a global, multicenter, double-blinded, placebo-controlled, randomized trial of a treatment regimen consisting of an anti-amyloid beta antibody targeted at protofibrils to prevent cognitive decline and delay biomarkers of pathological progression versus placebo.
 In the active arm, individuals will be treated with high-dose BAN2401 to clear amyloid deposits and Aβ protofibrils from the brain, followed by low-dose BAN2401 to prevent re-accumulation of amyloid.
 The aim of this study is to slow or prevent decline in cognitive performance.